 The Key Stage 3 curriculum focuses on¬†practically exploring a range of theatre¬†skills and genres,¬†with the aim of building confidence and developing performance skills.¬†Students work from¬†scripts and text extracts, as well as creating devised work.¬†Time is always allocated to analysing and evaluating the practical work,¬†which is then consolidated through half-termly Self-study tasks.¬†

 Students¬†who go on to study the subject at Key Stage 4 follow the OCR examination board syllabus, which enables¬†pupils to specialise in either performance or designing for theatrical performances.
 Pupils complete controlled assessment units entitled ‚ÄėDevising Drama' and 'Presenting and Performing Text' in years 10 and 11, and sit a final written examination based on a set text and a live theatre performance¬†during the summer¬†term¬†examination period.
 Lessons at Key Stage 4 are a mixture of practical work and theoretical study.
-We are very proud of our GCSE achievement record.
-In 2017 pupils secured an 89% A*-C pass-rate, a result¬†which is consistent with previous attainment in the subject.
+We are extremely proud of the practical work our KS4 students create and present for exam assessment.
+The high standard of practical work is also mirrored by the written exam, which is consistently above national average.¬†

 Wildern has two purpose-built drama¬†auditoriums¬†which are equipped with sound, lighting and blackout facilities.
 There is a further drama space in Block 6, which is¬†also¬†comparably resourced.
 There is a range of masks, costumes and props, plus a library of suitable play scripts representing a variety of styles and genres, and a DVD library which provides examples of GCSE practical work.¬†The auditoriums¬†have rostra blocks and lightweight staging for creating different levels and environments, as well as 'bookend' flats for more stylised work.
 Music and sound effects can be achieved using our sound system in both auditoriums, and we also have access to a recording studio and digital media suite, which is available for more specialised¬†sound requirements.